 One member from each area of the district serving staggered three-year terms.
-Areas 1- will be Class I; Areas - will be Class II; Areas - will be Class III.
+Areas 1-3 will be Class I; Areas 4-6 will be Class II; Areas 7-9 will be Class III.

-No member may serve two consecutive three year termsThe Chair may be reappointed.
+No member may serve two consecutive three year terms.

+The Chair may be reappointed.

 Positions vacated shall be appointed by the District Governor with the appointee serving the remainder of the term which was vacated.

 All Members appointed must be Past Presidents.